-In 2012-2013, John Wiedeman enters his seventh season as the radio play-by-play voice of Blackhawks hockey.
+In 2013-2014, John Wiedeman enters his eight season as the radio play-by-play voice of Blackhawks hockey.

 Wiedeman had served as the radio play-by-play voice of the Islanders from 2001-2002 to 2005-2006.
 Prior to joining the Islanders broadcast team, Wiedeman spent four seasons as the radio play-by-play voice and Director of Media Relations for the Cincinnati Cyclones of the IHL.
 While in Cincinnati, Wiedeman was also a substitute broadcaster for the NHL’s Tampa Bay Lightning and Columbus Blue Jackets.
 In 1996-97, he served as the radio play-by-play broadcaster for the Philadelphia Flyers, a season in which the Flyers advanced to the Stanley Cup Finals.